barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 This links our CSS file to our HTML file, so our web browser can know where to look for our styles.

-Your html should look like this:
+Your HTML should look like this:

 ```html
 <head>